Article

 With automated extraction, there is no “Monday Morning Backlog.”

-While your team is eating Thanksgiving turkey, your automation software is reading incoming PDFs and queuing them as Draft Orders in Shopify.
+While your team is eating Thanksgiving turkey, your automation software is reading incoming PDFs and queuing them as validated orders in your system.

 When your warehouse team walks in on Monday at 8:00 AM, the picking slips are already generated.